wraithan/resume/docs/projects.rst

 #######

 This is less a software project and more a project that revolves around, software.
-I'm co-organizer for the group, which means planning meetings, getting speakers, running workshops, and more.
+I was a co-organizer for the group for years, which meant planning meetings, getting speakers, running workshops, and more.

-* Once a month software hack night that I mentor at.
+* Once a month software hack night that I mentored at.
-* Once a month hardware hack night which I am core mentor for.
+* Once a month hardware hack night which I was a core mentor for.
-* Once a month presentation night, some months I fill in if we can't find a speaker.
+* Once a month presentation night, some months I filled in if we couldn't find a speaker.
-* Periodic workshops, some I am the main organizer, others I'm just a mentor.
+* Periodic workshops, some I was the main organizer, others I was just a mentor.

 ########
 Hardware